ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/what-is-stored-in-exo-mailbox.md

 - MED150
 - MET150
 ms.assetid:
-description: ""
+description: "Data produced by cloud-based apps in Office 365 is stored in a user's Exchange Online mailbox in the Microsoft cloud."
 ---

 # Content stored in Exchange Online mailboxes

 A mailbox in Exchange Online is primarily used to store email-related items such as messages, calendar items, tasks, and notes.
-But that's changing as more Office 365 apps also store their data in a user's cloud-based Exchange mailbox.
-One advantage of storing data in a mailbox is that Microsoft compliance tools such as eDiscovery, archiving, and retention policies can used to find, store, and retain data from these other apps in the Microsoft cloud.
-Data from some of these other apps is stored in hidden folders located in a non-interpersonal message (non-IPM) subtree in the mailbox.
+But that's changing as more cloud-based Office 365 apps also store their data in a user's mailbox.
+One advantage of storing data in a mailbox is that you can use the search tools in Content Search, eDiscovery, Advanced eDiscovery, and Data Investigations to find, view, and export the data from these cloud-based apps.
+Note that the data from some of these apps is stored in hidden folders located in a non-interpersonal message (non-IPM) subtree in the mailbox.
+This means the data is hidden from the user's view when they use Outlook or other mail clients to access their mailbox.

-The following table lists the Office 365 apps that store data in a mailbox.
+The following table lists the Office 365 apps that store data in a cloud-based mailbox.
 The table also describes the type of content that each app stores.

 |Office 365 app  |Description  |
 |:---------|:---------|